angularkc/rxjs-in-the-wild/README.md

 #### Step - 3
 - Slow down the number of requests being made for members' data.
-- Avoid requests with duplicate values.

 #### Step - 4
-- For Messages page, do what was done in step 2, but also combine the second filter's stream with the first so that data is update if either changes.

-#### Step - 5
 - Set up DataService so that the GET-request streams react to changes in the site-filters.